 B3 Instrumented Post

 The use of an instrumented post as a surrogate to dynamic testing with a bogie or pendulum is intended to minimize the effort and costs associated with dynamic testing.
 The test post detail shown in Figure B-1 is offered as an acceptable design.
 However, other variants incorporating similar load measurement capabilities will be acceptable.
 Use of a standard W6 by 16 (W152 by 23.8) structural shape is required to assure compatibility between testing houses.
 Any appropriate load cell is acceptable for testing.
-However, the following notes of caution should be borne in mind:
+However, the following notes of caution should be borne in mind.
 First, it is critical that the load cell not be preloaded.
 Second, it is not acceptable to utilize acceleration measurements from the impacting vehicle to determine post loading.
 The structural differences between different impactors can significantly influence the interpretation of load, which could in turn lead to inconsistencies between testing facilities.